|

 • Olive Oil – This is needed for sautéing the ginger and garlic.

-• Ginger and Garlic – These are necessary for flavor.
+• Fresh Ginger and Garlic – These fresh ingredients are necessary for flavor.
 You will smell them immediately during the sauté process!

-• Curry Paste – Use one 4 oz. bottle of Thai Red Curry Paste.
+• Thai Curry Paste – Use one 4 oz. bottle of Thai Red Curry Paste.

-• Coconut Milk – I recommend using full-fat coconut milk for this recipe.
+• Canned Coconut Milk – I recommend using full-fat coconut milk for this creamy sauce.

 • Chicken Broth – One cup of lower-sodium chicken broth is all you need.

 • Lime Zest – This adds some brightness to the sauce.
-So good.
+You could also use a squeeze of lime juice as well.

 • Sugar – To balance the flavors.